 The program will feature a combination of didactic lectures and small group sessions to achieve these goals.
 There will be opportunity for open discussion of relevant questions (see below) and time for interaction between student and vascular trainees.
 In addition, ample opportunity will exist for spontaneous encounters between the students and VESS members throughout the weekend that are guaranteed to provide less formal, yet more impactful interaction.
 The VESS will provide each student in attendance a $1,500 scholarship to defray the cost of travel to the meeting.

-The Next Generation Students Program is truly an investment in the future of our specialty by empowering the next generation of medical students to experience the clinical challenges, technological innovation, translational research, and fellowship that defines our important specialty.
+The Next Generation Student Mentor Program is truly an investment in the future of our specialty by empowering the next generation of medical students to experience the clinical challenges, technological innovation, translational research, and fellowship that defines our important specialty.
 It requires a collaborative effort between medical schools, individual vascular surgeons, vascular societies like VESS, vascular surgical leadership, and industry partners alike to successfully recruit this country’s “best and brightest” to our specialty.

 20 Questions that will be answered by participating in this program: